Acupuncture can improve health and you can also help to keep yourself in top form:

 Not everyone thrives on pounding the treadmill or heaving weights

-Consider swimming, walking, dancing, Yoga, Tai Chi, Qigong, Pilates
+Consider swimming, walking, dancing, Yoga, Tai Chi, Qigong, Pilates - something you enjoy

 Breathing can profoundly affect your mood, blood pressure, heart health and supply of oxygen to tissues and brain.